tests-always-included/angular-placeholder/README.md

         <script src="angular-placeholder.js"></script>

+2. Add this somewhere to the module dependencies for your Angular application.

+        angular.module('yourApplication', [ 'taiPlaceholder' ]);

-2. Make sure your element has both "ng-model" and "placeholder" attributes.
+3. Make sure your element has both "ng-model" and "placeholder" attributes.

         <input type="text" ng-model="firstName" placeholder="First Name" />

         <textarea ng-model="feedback" placeholder="Provide feedback!"></textarea>

-3. Style the placeholder with some CSS for IE8 and IE9.
+4. Style the placeholder with some CSS for IE8 and IE9.

         .placeholder {
             color: #aaa;